integraloftheday/Portfolio/pages/about.md

   key: About
   order: 1
 ---
-I am Mason Manetta, an student at Arizona State University.
+I am Mason Manetta, a student at Arizona State University.
 I am majoring in Electrical Engineering with minors in Mathmatics and German.
-Currently I am part of the 4+1 accelerated bachlers and masters program additionaly obtaining my masters in Electrical Engineering with an focus on Signal Processing.
-I hope to continue my education and obtain an PhD. and to conduct research.
+Currently I am part of the 4+1 accelerated bachlers and masters program obtaining my masters in Electrical Engineering with an focus on Signal Processing.
+I hope to continue my education and obtain an Ph.D and to conduct research.

 ### Interests
 * VR and AR Medical Applications